postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 You can review information about the API and the description.
 Click **Open Schema** to edit the schema or make changes to the API directly.
 You can see team collaborators and activities like recently added collections associated with this API.

 You can also review version-level details on the right.
-Next to Versions, you can **Edit network listing**.
 All available versions are listed below, with an indicator of the active version as well as the version(s) listed to the network.

 <img alt="Published to network" src="https://assets.postman.com/postman-docs/private-api-high-level-overview-v8.jpg"/>